ubc-library-rc/dri-needs-assessment/fullreport.md

 ### Demographics

 The survey began by asking demographic information about participants’ position at UBC, their discipline, as well as their primary work location at UBC.
-While Professors made up the largest group of respondents, there was strong representation across all groups except Instructors and Postdoctoral Fellows (see Figure X.).
-In terms of research discipline, Medicine and Health Sciences, as well as the Social Sciences and Humanities made up a disproportionate number of respondents (see Figure X.).
-The primary work location of respondents was largely the Vancouver campus, although there was significant representation from both the Okanagan campus as well as affiliated hospitals or institutions (see Figure X.)
+While Professors made up the largest group of respondents, there was strong representation across all groups except Instructors and Postdoctoral Fellows (see Figure 1.1).
+In terms of research discipline, Medicine and Health Sciences, as well as the Social Sciences and Humanities made up a disproportionate number of respondents (see Figure 1.2).
+The primary work location of respondents was largely the Vancouver campus, although there was significant representation from both the Okanagan campus as well as affiliated hospitals or institutions (see Figure 1.3)

-**Figure X.**
+**Figure 1.1**

 <img class="graph" alt="Respondent's position at UBC" src="graphs/overall_position.PNG">

-**Figure X.**
+**Figure 1.2**

 <img class="graph" alt="Respondent's research discipline" src="graphs/overall_discipline.png">

-**Figure X.**
+**Figure 1.3**

 <img class="graph" alt="Respondent's primary work location" src="graphs/overall_location.PNG">